sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/4.png)

 The "View" menu  offers a few more functions, and the option to enable a simplified view mode.
-The recovery log is no longer a separate window but a tab at the bottom (visible when that the "Advanced View" is chosen).
+The recovery log is no longer a separate window but a tab at the bottom (visible when the "Advanced View" is chosen).

 ## View Menu - Files and Folders